Last updated on August 13th, 2025 at 10:42 am

 (iii) Social Skills.
 Sports help in developing social skills as players play together. bond with each other, share their problems and worries as well as cooperate with each other.

 (iv) Discipline.
-Sports help in making a person disciplined as it is essential to practise, complete all the tasks on time without fear of failure.
+Sports help in making a person disciplined as it is essential to practise, and complete all the tasks on time without fear of failure.
 This helps in making a good personality.

 Or Elaborate any three components of the Big Five Theory of personality.
 (CBSE 2020)